Transparency of the Regulatory System

 Legal System and Judicial Independence

-The country is divided into 12 Judicial Departments, each one headed by a Court of Appeals with jurisdiction over civil and criminal matters.
-Each Judicial District has a court of first instance.
+The country is divided into 12 Judicial Departments, each one headed by a Court of Appeals with jurisdiction over civil and criminal matters in 35 Judicial Districts.
 Justices of the Peace handle small claims, certain traffic accidents, landlord-tenant disputes, and other matters.
 There are also specialized courts with jurisdiction over labor cases, disputes involving registered land, cases involving minors, and administrative matters.
 The Supreme Court is the highest court, with jurisdiction to handle most appeals from the courts of appeal, and first instance jurisdiction in criminal matters involving certain high-level government officials.
-The Constitutional Tribunal, created in 2010, rules on the constitutionality of laws and treaties and decides cases involving constitutional questions.
+The Constitutional Tribunal rules on the constitutionality of laws, decrees, and treaties and decides cases involving constitutional questions.

-The judicial process in the Dominican Republic is procedurally competent, although investors complain of long wait times for a decision.
-The resolution of a civil case normally takes 2-4 years, although some take significantly longer.
-Some investors complain that the local court system is unreliable, biased against them, and that special interests and powerful individuals are able to use the legal system in their favor.
-Regardless of whether they are located in a free-trade zone, companies have problems with dispute resolution, both with the Dominican government and with private-sector entities.
-U.S. firms indicate that corruption on all levels – business, government, and judicial – impedes their access to justice to defend their interests.
-Moreover, several large U.S. firms have been subject of injunctions issued by lower courts on behalf of distributors with whom they are engaged in a contract dispute.
-These disputes are often the result of the firm seeking to end the relationship in accordance with the contract, and the distributor using the injunction as a way of obtaining a more beneficial settlement.
-These injunctions often disrupt the U.S. companies’ distribution activities, resulting in severe negative impact on sales.
-In order to effectively engage in the Dominican market, many U.S. companies seek local partners that are well-connected and understand the local business environment.
+U.S. firms indicate that corruption on all levels – business, government, and judicial – impedes their access to justice.
+Several large U.S. firms have been subjects of injunctions issued by lower courts on behalf of distributors with whom they are engaged in a contract dispute.
+According to some reports, these disputes are often the result of the firm seeking to end the relationship in accordance with the contract, and the distributor uses the injunction as a way of obtaining a more beneficial settlement.
+Many companies have noted that these injunctions often disrupt distribution activities, with negative effects on sales.
+In order to engage effectively in the Dominican market, many U.S. companies seek local partners that are well-connected and understand the local business environment.

 Laws and Regulations on Foreign Direct Investment

-CEI-RD, which aims to be a one-stop-shop for investment information, registration, and investor after-care services, maintains a user-friendly website for guidance on the government’s priority sectors for inward investment and on the range of investment incentives (http://cei-rd.gob.do/ ).
+The Export and Investment Center of the Dominican Republic (CEI-RD) aims to be the one-stop-shop for investment information, registration, and investor after-care services.
+CEI-RD maintains a user-friendly website for guidance on the government’s priority sectors for inward investment and on the range of investment incentives (http://cei-rd.gob.do/ ).

 Competition and Anti-Trust Laws